Celsentri (Maraviroc)

 • yellowing of the skin and eyes

-• unexpected muscle aches or pain, paralysis or weakness
+• unexpected muscle aches, pain, paralysis or weakness

-• signs of infection such as meningitis or pneumonia
+• signs of serious infections like meningitis or pneumonia

-• tingling or burning sensation in the hands or feet
+• tingling or burning in hands or feet

 • chest pain or angina